BryanS1996/Gestion_Laboratorios/README.md

 Decline:        4000 0000 0000 0002
 3D Secure:      4000 0027 6000 3184
 Insufficient:   4000 0000 0000 9995

+> ⚠️ Stripe Redirect Configuration
+> During early testing, Stripe redirects pointed to `localhost` due to development environment variables.
+In production, this is resolved by configuring `CLIENT_URL` with the Elastic IP or domain, ensuring correct redirection after successful payments.

 ```

 Use any future expiration date and any 3-digit CVC.